ThomasAllenSilva/UE-Skate-Prototype/README.md

 # Summary

-This project was developed with Unreal Engine 5.5.4 using only C++ (No blueprints code involved) as a challenge within 48 hours.
+This project was developed with Unreal Engine 5.5.4 using only C++ (No blueprints code involved).
 It simulates a Skateboarding game leveraging a prototype that contains the following features:

 Skate Movement